 Is time allocated for children to pray?

 Reflection time is built into the day to foster children’s spiritual development.
-Formal prayer time will be a consideration when preparing the school timetable, and age-appropriate provision will be made for children who wish to pray.
+Formal prayer time is a consideration when preparing the school timetable, and age-appropriate provision is made for children who wish to pray.
 The school will also have a designated reflection room that will be available to children during break times.

 What about children who don’t want to pray?

 All children are encouraged to reflect on the presence of God in their lives.
-Alternative provision will be made for children who come from families of no faith.
+Alternative provision are made for children who come from families of no faith.

 Which Islamic school of law are you following?

 The Board of Hujjat Primary School is committed to an inclusive and non-denominational approach to Muslim faith education.
 We celebrate diversity and ensure inclusivity by focusing on the Prophetic Mission of developing good character.